femonova/Chip8-Emulator/README.md

 # Chip8-Emulator
-Core implementation of Chip-8 Emulator (based of Laurence Muller).
+Core implementation of Chip-8 Emulator (based of Laurence Muller) in C++.

 The files accociated woith this project includes the implementation of the opcodes using bitwise operations.